Relationship between blood group and COVID-19: Scientific background

 Due to the complex physical and chemical interactions between the virus and host cells, disease progression differs among individuals.
 Researchers have found that O-glycosylation, the attachment of carbohydrates to oxygen-containing groups on proteins, plays a key role in the development and spread of COVID-19.
 It is believed that a similar process may occur with O-glycoproteome, one of the important elements in the infection process.

 Research history

 In the early days of the COVID-19 pandemic in China, researchers suggested that some blood groups might be more vulnerable to COVID-19 than others.
 Their findings showed that people with blood type A had the highest rate of hospitalization, whereas those with blood type O had the lowest.

 By the next year, several studies had been published, which produced conflicting results.
 The differences were speculated to be due to possible, though unknown, differences in genetics, geography, or the prevalent viral variants in different studies.
 Large studies in the US and in Iran found no association between blood group and COVID-19 infection rates or severity.
 A 2020 review found an association between blood type and infection rates (estimated between 2% and 33% higher for type A) but no statistically significant difference in the risk of death.

-Blood group A vs. O

-Norwegian and German researchers concluded that COVID-19 patients with blood group variants "rs657152" and "rs11385942" were 32% and 77% more likely, respectively, to suffer respiratory failure.
-These gene variants help determine ABO blood group expression.
-Earlier, Chinese researchers had already found a higher prevalence of blood type A among hospitalized COVID-19 patients.
-It was previously known that individuals with blood type O are less likely to contract malaria, while those with blood type A are more resistant to plague.

-In Germany, approximately 37% of the population has blood group A+, and 35% have O+.
-Blood group B+ is found in 9%, while A− and O− are each found in about 6%.
-The rarest blood groups are AB+ (4%), B− (2%), and AB− (1%).